2018 Junior Watch Officer Program

 If you are between the ages of 16 and 17 and you’ve completed a Summer Ambassador Program or another multi-day voyage aboard Roseway, you are eligible to apply to be a Junior Watch Officer (J.W.O.) for this year’s Summer Ambassador Program.

-As a J.W.O. you will be a leader amongst the students as they set sail into the Long Island Sound for ten days—expanding their perspective of the world, immersing themselves in and contributing to different cultures, and practicing community building aboard the historic landmark schooner Roseway.
+As a J.W.O. you will be a leader amongst the students as they set sail for ten days—expanding their perspective of the world, immersing themselves in and contributing to different cultures, and practicing community building aboard the historic landmark schooner Roseway.

 Your program aboard Roseway will begin two days before the students arrive.
 During that time you will work with the crew to refresh your skills and help the ship prepare for the voyage ahead.

 During their expedition at sea, you will help to guide these students in practicing their seamanship and navigation, working side by side as they operate and maintain the 137-foot schooner that is their home, as well as carrying out lessons in maritime history, community-building, and ethics.
 In short, you are a role model and a teacher.

 The program will begin and end from the Moakley Federal Courthouse Dock, in the Seaport in Boston.

 Travel expenses to and from the boat are not included in program costs.